bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ### Modifying a property

 When the property already exists, `Object.defineProperty()` attempts to modify the property according to the values in the descriptor and the object’s current configuration.
-If the old descriptor had its `configurable` attribute set to `false` the property is said to be “non-configurable”.
+If the old descriptor had its `configurable` attribute set to `false` the property is said to be "non-configurable”.
 It is not possible to change any attribute of a non-configurable accessor property.
 For data properties, it is possible to modify the value if the property is writable, and it is possible to change `writable` attribute from `true` to `false`.
 It is not possible to switch between data and accessor property types when the property is non-configurable.

 A [`TypeError`](../typeerror) is thrown when attempts are made to change non-configurable property attributes (except `value` and `writable`, if permitted) unless the current and new values are the same.

 #### Writable attribute

-When the `writable` property attribute is set to `false`, the property is said to be “non-writable”.
+When the `writable` property attribute is set to `false`, the property is said to be "non-writable”.
 It cannot be reassigned.

     var o = {}; // Creates a new object